enkidevs/curriculum/r/r-core/variables-and-data-types/creating-and-storing-variables-in-r.md

 y <- 10
 ```

-You can also use the `=` operator, but it is generally recommended to use `<-` as it is easier to read and less prone to errors.

 To access the value of a variable, you can type the name of the variable inside a `print()`:
 ```r
 print(x)